t-sorger/zksbom/zksbom/README.md

 1. Provide the commitment of the product to be verified.
 2. Provide the vendor name, product name, and product version for verification.

-Additionally, the vulnerability to be checked must be specified.
+Additionally, the dependency to be checked must be specified.

 #### Retrieving ZKP Using a Commitment